LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/MavenAssist/recommendbots.md

 Before adding automations to Maven, you must first properly configure LiveEngage by creating a skill and a bot user.

-The [Conversation Builder Getting Started](conversation-builder-getting-started-4-connect-to-liveengage.html#step-10-configure-liveengage) guide explains how to create a skill and a bot user for each of your automations.
+The Conversation Builder [Connect to LiveEngage tutorial](conversation-builder-tutorials-guides-getting-started.html) guide explains how to create a skill and a bot user for each of your automations.

 {: .important}
 * Create the skill names and bot user names that make sense for your use case